 Somehow we dozed until it was time to get up for breakfast.
-We had arranged with our mama-san at Bingoya, our traditional ryokan in the port of Kurashiki to have breakfast at 8am having known from bitter experience before on our travels to Japan we knew that the first morning in Japan would wake up very early.
-We were served a freshly cooked, traditional Japanese breakfast with rice, miso soup and other local delicacies.
+We had arranged with our mama-san at Bingoya, our traditional ryokan in the port of Kurashiki to have breakfast at 8am.
+From bitter experience before on our travels to Japan we knew that the first morning in Japan would wake up very early.
+Breakfast was served in the adjoining room, a traditional Japanese breakfast with rice, miso soup and other local delicacies.

 This always divided our opinions, as I absolutely love Japanese breakfast, Chris doesn’t mind eating it and Jerome just picks at his leaving more for me!
 Knowing this we always get him some more western style breakfast things like sweet bread or buns at one of the convenience stores, there was a 7Eleven around the corner from Bingoya so it was easy to pop out and get some plus some welcome local Mikan orange juice.
 During breakfast we discussed our plans for the rest of the day.
 We decided that we would go to see the castle and gardens in Okayama.
 I had a pretty good idea of the plans but it is always good to leave it a little flexible as you never know what each day might bring both in terms of nice surprises or weather.

 The Okayama Korakuen itself draws crowds of visitors, as it is said to be one of the three most beautiful gardens in Japan and lies just opposite Okayama castle on an island in the river Asahi.
 We drove back into Okayama and parked our car in a car park right next to the castle.
 The friendly guard advised us, that if we let the parking ticket be stamped by the castle, we would get our parking cheaper.
 He also showed us the way to the garden on a map.
 We have always found the people so friendly in Japan especially those in the tourist industry, many like him, will go out of their way to help you.

 Entering the Castle Grounds